syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

          Encrypts only the file attachments, rest of the document will be left unencrypted.

 The default value of EncryptionOptions is EncryptAllContents.
-You can choose any one of these options using the property “EncryptionOptions” available in the class “PdfSecurity”.
+You can choose any one of these options using the property “EncryptionOptions” available in the class [PdfSecurity](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity.html).

 ### Encrypt all contents